thomcorley/grubdaily_jekyll/_posts/2014-12-01-chicken_and_pancetta.md

 3. In a small frying pan, heat 2 tablespoons of vegetable oil and fry the picked rosemary until crisp.
 Drain on kitchen paper and set aside.

 4. Add the white wine to the shallots, and reduce until dry.
 Add the cream and the mushrooms, and reduce gently until the sauce is a nice thick consistency.
-Cut the courgettes into dice and simmer in the sauce until just cooked, then add the parsley, roughly chopped, and the spinach.
-Stir the spinach briefly through the sauce, and serve.
-Slice the chicken thighs into 3 pieces, and give 4 pieces per portion.
+Cut the courgettes into dice and simmer in the sauce until just cooked, then add the parsley and the spinach.
+Stir briefly, and serve.
+Slice each thigh into 3 pieces and serve.